JaydenMaalouf/azure-pipelines-terraform-output/README.md

 #### Inputs

-The following inputs are available to override
+The following inputs are available to override:

 | Input             | Type     | Default                                         | Description                                                                                         |
 | ----------------- | -------- | ----------------------------------------------- | --------------------------------------------------------------------------------------------------- |